d909b/drnet/README.md

 - Navigate to the directory containing this file.
 - Create a folder to hold the experimental results `mkdir -p results`.
 - Run `python ./drnet/apps/run_all_experiments.py ./drnet/apps news_treatment_assignment_bias ./data ./results`
-    - The script will print all the command line configurations (28 in total) you need to run to obtain the experimental results to reproduce the News results.
+    - The script will print all the command line configurations (28 in total) you need to run to obtain the experimental results to reproduce the  results in Figure 3.
 - Run all of the printed command line configurations from the previous step in a compute environment of your choice.
 - After the experiments have concluded, use `./run_results.sh` to calculate the summary metrics over the repeated runs in LaTeX syntax.
     - Example 1: `./run_results.sh ./results/drnet_news2a5k_gps_mse_1`, where `5k` indicates kappa=5, to get the results for "GPS" on News-2 with treatment assignment bias factor kappa set to 5.